 Brake fluid, gasoline, and other substances that mechanics are frequently exposed to can be harmful if they come into contact with skin.
 Luckily, many of Cibowares’ disposable gloves are resistant to automotive fluids.
 Gloves made from nitrile tend to offer the best protection from these chemicals.
 Vinyl gloves also offer decent chemical-resistance.

 Workers in the automotive industry often need to perform delicate tasks with small tools, making comfortable gloves with a good grip a necessity.
-Latex Edge and nitrile Black Rhino gloves can be comfortably worn for long periods of time and have a convenient grip that makes these otherwise difficult tasks a breeze.
+Latex Verge and nitrile Black Rhino gloves can be comfortably worn for long periods of time and have a convenient grip that makes these otherwise difficult tasks a breeze.